logical-mechanism/Seedelf-Wallet/seedelf-cli/README.md

   help            Print this message or the help of the given subcommand(s)

 Options:
-      --preprod  This forces each command to use the pre-production environment -h, --help     Print help
+      --preprod  Use this flag to interact with the pre-production environment -h, --help     Print help
   -V, --version  Print version

 ```

+### Basic Usage

 Create a Seedelf with the `seedelf-new` command.
 The Seedelf is funded with the `fund` command.
 Send funds to another Seedelf with the `transfer` command.
+Funds can be send to an address with the `sweep` command.
+Use the `--help` option to see more information.

 Some commands will prompt to open a localhost for cip30 wallet interaction.